 About 95% of all cancers of the larynx and hypopharynx are categorized as squamous cell carcinomas.
 This means they began in the flat, squamous cells that form the linings of these organs.

 Laryngeal and hypopharyngeal cancers are 2 of the main types of cancer in the head and neck region, a grouping called head and neck cancer.
 This section covers both laryngeal cancer and hypopharyngeal cancer because their treatments are often similar.
 However, these are 2 separate types of cancer.
 Go to the Medical Illustrations page to see a drawing of these structures.

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

 ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to head and neck cancer.
-This fact sheet is available as a PDF, so it is easy to print out.
+This free fact sheet is available as a PDF, so it is easy to print out.

 Cancer.Net Blog: Read an ASCO expert’s opinion about what newly diagnosed patients should know about head and neck cancer.